Valpas-Henkilostopalvelut-Oy/ValpasTimer/README.md

 ## Features

-- Countdown timer that can be set to a specific time.
-- Stopwatch that can be started, stopped, and reset.
-- Audio notification when the timer or stopwatch reaches zero.
+- Start and stop buttons to track work time for employees.
+- Pause button to take breaks or interruptions into account.
 - Material-UI styling for a modern and clean user interface.
 - AWS services for authentication, data storage, and deployment.